functional-nomads/functional-nomads.github.io/_posts/2014-04-15-hasch-intro.markdown

  in cljs and `java.util.UUID/randomUUID` in Clojure.

-If you have ideas or find any flaws, please open an issue on github or leave a comment.
+If you have ideas or find any flaws, please open an issue on github.
 Pull-requests are welcome!